alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

 #### Fact Table Overview

 - Stores the performance measurements resulting from an organisations business process events.
-- Each row in a fact table corresponds to a measurement event<sup>pg 10</sup>.
+- Each row in a fact table corresponds to the most atomic measurement event<sup>pg 10</sup>.
 - The data on each row is at a specific level of detail (_grain_)<sup>pg 10</sup>.
 - All the measurement rows in a fact table must be at the same grain.
 - Facts are often described as _continuously valued_ to help sort out what is a fact and what is a dimension attribute<sup>pg 11</sup>.